PrORain-HCMUS/VisionWalk/README.md

 To experience the VisionWalk application on your mobile device during the `demo phase`, please follow these steps:

 1. **Connect Your Device**: Use a USB cable to connect your mobile device to your laptop.

+2. **Create new credential**: Github's authority doesn't allow us to upload our key in VisionWalkServer/private, so you may need to get your own ones from Google Cloud, for TTS and TTS.
+Sorry for the unconvenience guys!

-2. **Set up Server**: If you haven't already, start the server by running:
+3. **Set up Server**: If you haven't already, start the server by running:

 ```bash
 cd VisionWalkServer/src/vision_api.py
 python vision_api.py
 ```

-3. **Set up Client**: Next, start the client by running:
+4. **Set up Client**: Next, start the client by running:
 ```bash
 cd VisionWalkClient
 npx expo start